-- Lube all moving parts thoroughly.
-Clean and lube the bike’s chain if it has one.
-Squirt oil onto the front fork’s stationary tubes to prevent the rubber seals from drying and becoming rigid.
+- Lubricate all moving parts thoroughly.
+Clean and lubricate the bike’s chain if it has one.
+Put a dab of oil onto the front fork’s stationary tubes to prevent the rubber seals from drying and becoming rigid.
 Lube the driveshaft and all cables and pivot points.

 - Spray WD-40 on all exposed metal surfaces – The WD-40 will displace water from the surface of hard components, thereby preventing frost, rust, and other moisture-related problems.

 - Disconnect and remove the battery.
 Hook it up to a battery tender to keep it from self-discharging.
 You may also want to remove the spark plugs and apply some motor oil to the cylinders.

 - Clean and wax the bike.
 Use car washing soap and apply wax coating.

 - Put your bike on motorcycle stands if you have them.
 It’s important to keep the tires from sitting in the same position all winter long, as this could cause flat spots an the need for new tires.
 If you have to leave the bike on the ground, be sure to rotate the tires at least once per week.
 You can also put plywood or carpet underneath the tires instead of letting them sit on concrete the whole season.

 - Plug up the exhaust pipes.
 Use an exhaust plug or plastic bags to cover any openings that rodents could crawl into.
 Vermin have been known to crawl into exhausts and ruin components.